- International Students

 - J-1 visa holders-

-- Report any change in your Rolla address and your international address to the Office of International and Cultural Affairs (OICA) within 10 days of a change.
+- Report any change in your Rolla address and your international address to International Affairs (IA) within 10 days of a change.

 - Examples of Failure to Maintain Valid F-1/J-1 Visa Status